Understanding Samsung Refrigerator Error Codes: What They Mean and How to Fix Them

 • Reset the refrigerator by unplugging it for 5 minutes.

-• If the code persists, the sensor may need replacement.
+• If the code remains, the sensor may need replacement.

 Samsung refrigerator sensor check